All bills

 The Bottom Line

-Remember when Colorado started making you throw away your old license plates every time you bought a new car?
-This bill reverses that rule so you can transfer your plates again starting in 2028.
-It also forces the DMV to build a solid backup plan for when their computers crash, but it might bump the cost of your Keep Colorado Wild pass by about a buck.
+Remember a few years ago when Colorado made you get new license plates every time you bought a car?
+This bill undoes that, letting you transfer your old plates to your new ride starting in 2028.
+It also forces the state to build a real backup plan so the DMV doesn't completely shut down when their computer systems crash.

 What This Bill Actually Does